zenml-io/zenml/docs/book/user-guide/component-guide/data-validators/whylogs.md

 ---
-description: >-
-  How to collect and visualize statistics to track changes in your pipelines data with whylogs/WhyLabs profiling.
+description: How to collect and visualize statistics to track changes in your pipelines' data with whylogs/WhyLabs profiling.
 ---

 # Whylogs